Video Link: https://vimeo.com/294051974

 Video Stream: Baby Boomers Find The Fountain Of Youth In Testosterone

-You'd think T, or testosterone, was pure magic from its highly touted benefits: a blast of increased energy, razor-sharp mental focus, blowtorch fat, piling on muscle, the ability to induce deep, restorative sleep and a raging libido.
+You might think this hormone, also known just as "T," is plain wizardry, from its highly touted benefits: a blast of increased energy, razor-sharp mental focus, blowtorch fat, piling on muscle, the ability to induce deep, restorative sleep and a raging libido.

-As more FDA-approved products hit the market, the baby boomer generation is living up to its reputation as the “eternally young” generation and jumping on the anti-aging bandwagon.
+An increasing number of approved testosterone products have been going on the market lately, leaving the generation of "baby boomers" able to live up to their reputation as the “eternally young” generation and jumping on the anti-aging bandwagon.

-"We have medications that help people stay alive longer, but the quality of life declines," Bartnof says.
+Baranof describes how "we have medications that help people stay alive longer, but the quality of life declines.

 "People would rather not go down the pathway of mom and dad if they don't have to."

-In other words, sinking into the disease of aging, John Freiburger says.
+Also known as "sinking into the disease of aging," John Freiburger says.